 A PhD Committee shall consist of four or five members, which should be faculty at UCSB or at another university.
 At least three committee members shall be ME ladder-rank faculty with majority appointments in the ME Department at UCSB.
 At least one member must be from outside the ME department, with at most a minority appointment in ME.
 In rare cases, a highly qualified individual from industry can be a committee member; in such cases a detailed technical biography or CV of the outside member must be submitted for review by the Faculty Graduate Advisor and by the ME Department Chair.
 The Chair of the Ph.D.
 Committee should be the student faculty advisor and should have a full-time, part-time or 0% appointment in the ME Department at UCSB.
 Exceptions to these rules regarding committee composition require the approval of the Faculty Graduate Advisor and by the ME Department Chair.
-To officially set up the PhD Committee the student should consult with the Staff Graduate Program Advisor.
-The Committee https://ext-prod.graddiv.ucsb.edu/sites/default/files/2021-05/FormI-COI-05.2021.pdf
+The nomination of the committee is done via Create Committee workflow in GradPoint Students.
+This workflow facilitates the nomination process by checking that the committee meets the Seanta Regulation minimums, collecting committee member and departmental approvals, and formally recording the committee with the Graduate Division.